IllyrianEngineering/.github/profile/README.md

   <br>
 </h1>

-<h4 align="center">Illyrion is a one-manned company aiming to expand & improve the usability and functions of CAD-software.</h4>
+<h4 align="center">Open-Source (CAD) Software Company aiming to expand & improve the usability and functions of CAD-software.</h4>